awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 }
 ```

-## Customize the sample software template
+## Customize the sample Software Template

-You need to update the sample software template with the AWS resources you created in your account in the previous step.
+You need to update the sample Software Template with the AWS resources you created in your account in the previous step.
 Clone your fork of this repository, and make the following changes to the file `docs/tutorial-assets/fargate-nginx-template/template.yaml`.

 1. Find the `template` step.
 Update the `aws_proton_dev_environment_name`, `aws_proton_prod_environment_name`, `aws_account_id`, and `aws_region` fields to match the resources in your AWS account.